mugabits/mugabits/README.md

 ### ⚙️ What I Build

 - 🛠️ **Internal AI Playground** – sped up NLP prototyping 3× org-wide
-- 📊 **Engineering Scorecard Framework** – used for IC→Staff growth clarity
+- 📊 **Business Scorecard Framework** – used for strategy clarity and KPIs
-- 🔍 **X-ray Observability Layer** – for diagnosing serverless incidents in minutes
+- 🔍 **X-ray Observability Layer** – for diagnosing serverless incidents in minutes.
+(Still in progress)

 ---